ministryofjustice/community-api/README.md

 There is an alert in Application Insights called `Community API - Inactivity alert`.
 It fires if community-api hasn't received any successful requests in the last 10 minutes.

 If the alert fires then look for any recent releases of community-api that may have introduced a problem.
 If not then ask in the MOJ Slack channel `hmpps-community-pr` for assistance.
-Note that the alert occasionally first overnight during quiet periods - these can be ignored.
+Note that the alert occasionally fires overnight during quiet periods - these can be ignored.